Tonyndungu-git/Tonyndungu-git/README.md

 - 👋 Hi, I’m @Tonyndungu-git
 - 👀 I’m interested in robotics, automation,dynamics and control and deep learning.
-- 🌱 I’m currently learning deeplearning, robotics and control.
+- 🌱 I’m currently learning software engineering, robotics and control.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...